Prince Harry and Meghan Markle's Royal Baby Rules

 No Baby Shower

-It's a popular tradition in the UK and the US for friends and family of the expectant mother to give her a baby shower that includes games and presents.
+It is a popular tradition in the UK and the US for friends and family of the expectant mother to give her a baby shower that includes games and presents.
+However, that is unheard of among the royals.

 The main purpose of a baby shower and having a baby registry is to get gifts for the newborn baby.
 Royal expert Victoria Arbiter said it would be inappropriate for the royals to have a baby shower or a gift registry because they are very wealthy.
 They can afford to buy everything their babies need.
-Besides, that's a sure way to know what they are getting when it comes to safety measures for their baby.
+Besides, they do not accept presents because of safety measures for their newborn.